frederic-perez/AmE-dictionary/data/idioms.md

 __hold the reins__ To have or be in control, especially of a group, project, or situation.
 __hold your horses__ :two: Slow down, wait.
 __holy crickets__ An exclamation of surprise, shock, or astonishment.
+__holy moley__ An exclamation of surprise, shock, or astonishment. _Holy moley, the bill for that dinner was nearly $200!_
 __holy smoke__ What a surprise. _Holy smoke!
 Look at all of those geese!_
 __home skillet__ __1__ _slang_ A friendly term of address. _What’s up, home skillet?_ _Hey home skillet, how’re you doing?_ __2__ _slang_ A friend. _Teddy’s my home skillet—he’ll help us out._
 __home, James (, and don’t spare the horses)__ A humorous directive for a driver to take one home directly and without delay.